 After reading about that terrible experience of some people being stuck on a highway for 16 hours, I have been reconsidering buying a car emergency kit.

-Often when I see preppers talk I feel they are hawking merchandize more than sincerely concerned for the well being of the viewer.
-I have bought so many things to be prepared in life and in all honestly I have used very little percentage of all that spent.
+Often when I see preppers talk I feel they are hawking merchandise more than sincerely concerned for the well-being of the viewer.
+I have bought so many things to be prepared for life and in all honestly I have used very little percentage of all that spent.
 Let’s say in my life I have spent $100,000 in prepping.
 I think that I can honestly say that probably $10,000 at most has actually been useful and not even that useful.

-I have used a Leatherman tool a few times, LED lights the most, a solar generator the most, some odds and ends like paracord, and a few MRE’s and dried food.
+I have used a Leatherman tool a few times, LED lights the most, a solar generator the most, some odds and ends like paracord, and a few MREs and dried food.
 Almost everything else has been sitting in a corner getting dusty.
 Even for the few times I used the multitool I questioned whether it was worth buying.
 I could have gotten along fine in life without a multitool and I work in IT and used to upgrade computers.
-The LED lights/solar generator I use everyday and I love that but that is because I want to be environmental and it just happens to also be a nice power backup.
-The odds and ends like paracord I would have used something else if that wasn’t available.
+I the LED lights/solar generators use every day and I love that but that is because I want to be environmental and it just happens to also be a nice power backup.
+The odds and ends are like paracord I would have used something else if that wasn’t available.
 The MRE’s/dried food mostly made me feel sick and I don’t have any desire to eat them outside of an emergency.
 I have tried many emergency foods that I find disgusting and wasted too much money trying to find delicious and healthy emergency food.

 Then my decision-making comes down to this.
 Do I see the need for this kit in the car?
 It would be a great addition to what I already have, but can I justify it?
 I don’t know the answer for you but right now for me, I can’t justify it.
 However if you have never bought an emergency kit before, and you have children I can see why this kit might be a good fit for your situation.